inf112-v20/error_brain_not_found/README.md

 The game runs over LAN and IPv4.
 If you want to start a game, you press "Create".
 Your IP address will be displayed to you.
 If you do not want to host the game you can go back and press "Join" instead.
 There needs to be one person hosting the game before anyone can join.
- If you are hosting the game your IP address (it is displayed to you on the screen) to you friend(s) and tell them to join the game with this IP address.
+ If you are hosting the game give your IP address to you friend(s) and tell them to join the game with this IP address.
 When everyone has joined the game you can press start.